griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 *Holy Shit*

-Ok, so this show has it's flaws to be sure, but damn was this a fun ride.
-White Fox managed to expore some dark aspects of the main protagonist and really drags the audience around through the muck of dispair.
+OK, so this show has it's flaws to be sure, but damn was this a fun ride.
+White Fox managed to explore some dark aspects of the main protagonist and really drags the audience around through the muck of despair.
 I had hope during each episode that things would come back up... that we were taking this downward trajectory with the expectation that we would come back up after hitting rock bottom (and oh did we hit bottom all right).
 Thankfully, the payoff is really good and rewards your investment in the show.

 Let me take a moment to talk about Episode 18.